 In non-insurance speak?
-We look at a lot more (and a lot better) data so homeowners in places like California, Florida, and Louisiana pay less for essential coverage.
+We look at a lot more (and a lot better) data so homeowners in places like Florida and Louisiana pay less for essential coverage.

-Legacy insurance companies are built on outdated and inflexible technology.
+Traditionally, insurance companies are built on outdated and inflexible technology.
 This makes it difficult – even impossible – for them to respond quickly to new information and external changes.
 Most also rely on just a few details to figure out how risky a home is to insure, and much of the information they get comes directly from the person applying for coverage.
-Those answers for some key questions are often guesses at best.
+Their answers to some key questions are often guesses at best.

 But perhaps the biggest problem for traditional insurance providers is that they think they can outrun climate change.
 Put simply, climate change is a global problem, and there won't be anywhere to run in 10 years.
 Still, legacy insurers are responding by tightening their underwriting guidelines, and the few consumers who fit those guidelines may find themselves priced out of coverage.